Croatia-Serbia Bilateral Trade Analysis 2023

 Export Strengths

-Croatia's exports to Serbia total $1.27 billion, with competitive advantages in key sectors.
+Croatia's exports to Serbia total $1.27 billion, with competitive advantages in electrical energy, representing $157.19M or12.3% of bilateral exports.

 Import Dependencies

-Imports from Serbia amount to $1.17 billion, highlighting economic interdependence in manufacturing sectors.
+Imports from Serbia amount to $1.17 billion, highlighting economic interdependence in electrical energy, with Electrical energy comprising17.6% of total imports.

 The trade relationship reflects broader economic patterns and comparative advantages.
 The trade surplus indicates Croatia's competitive position in this bilateral relationship.
 This partnership is characterized by complementary trade flows, with each country specializing in different product categories based on their respective economic strengths, industrial capabilities, and position in global value chains.